The following describes a few core concepts in Azure AD referred to throughout this documentation.

 A scope is a parameter that is set during authorization flows when requesting a token from Azure AD.

-It is used to indicate the intended audience (the expected target resource) for the requested token.
+It is used to indicate the intended audience (the expected target resource) for the requested token, which is found in the

 When consuming a downstream API that expects an Azure AD token, you must therefore set the correct scope to fetch a token that your API provider accepts.